Number of Covid-19 cases at Intel construction site rises to 85

 All workers at the site have been informed of the situation in relation to the Covid outbreak.

-“We are working to support our construction team in whatever way we can – to understand what has happened in this situation and how it can be addressed with corrective measures,” Ms Sexton said.
+“We are working to support our construction team in whatever way we can – to understand what has happened in this situation and how it can be addressed with corrective measures,” said Ms Sexton.

 Contact tracing